-We know, one day in New York City sounds a little bit off, but if this is all you have, it is still better than nothing.
+One day in New York City sounds a little bit off, but if this is all you have, it is still better than nothing.
 You will be surprised how much you can do during one day in New York City.
 Having 24 hours to spend is not as short as it sounds – even more if you decide to go without sleeping.

-Itinerary for one day in New York City
+One day in New York City itinerary

 If you really have only one day in New York City, your best choice is to go straight to Manhattan.
 Manhattan offers best things to do and see in New York City.
 If you are into food, architecture or shopping, you will find everything in Manhattan for sure!

 Having only one day in New York City, we would suggest you to skip the museums as you can easily spend one day for each.
 The best thing you can do when having only one day in New York city is walk around and feel its vibe and energy.

 The Times Square